 2

-Early works involved a careful strip-out of existing fitout and redundant services, while retaining and protecting shared infrastructure servicing other parts of the building.
-The concrete shell was prepared for new works through patching, sealing, and structural adjustments setting a clean foundation for the insertions to follow
+Early works involved the careful removal of existing fit-out and redundant services, while retaining and protecting shared infrastructure servicing other parts of the building.
+The concrete shell was then prepared for new works through patching, sealing, and structural modifications, establishing a clean foundation for the subsequent insertions.

 Existing fitout removed, with shared services retained and protected